Apollon77/ioBroker.tuya/README.md

 ### __WORK IN PROGRESS__
 * (@Apollon77) Added support for Tuya 3.5 devices
 * (@Apollon77) Fixed several errors report by Sentry
-* (@Apollon77) Tries to reduce memory usage by only loading Schema definitions when needed and giving memory free afterward
+* (@Apollon77) Tried to reduce memory usage by only loading Schema definitions when needed and giving memory free afterward
 * (@Apollon77) More schema information were added/updated
 * (@Apollon77) Added enhanced logic for AC/DC states and generalized it for more devices
-* (@Apollon77) Fixes raw data parsing for some devices
+* (@Apollon77) Fixed raw data parsing for some devices
 * (@Apollon77) Adjusted special handling for TempSet, TempCurrent and FloorTemp states to return correct values
 * (@simatec) Responsive Design added